evidentlyai/evidently/docs/book/presets/all-presets.md

 # Metric Presets

 Metric presets are **pre-built reports** that help with visual exploration, debugging and documentation of the data and model performance.
+You can also use them to calculate and log metrics as JSON or Python dictionary.

 |         |                                                        |   |
 | ------- | ------------------------------------------------------ | - |